tobiasrahul/road-safety-index-calculator/README.md

 cd road-safety-index-calculator
 ```
 # 2. Install Dependencies Using package.json:
 When you ran the command npm install, it created a package.json file that lists all the dependencies (like @mui/material, axios, etc.).
-Your friend can install these dependencies using:
+You can install these dependencies using:
 ```
 npm install
 ```

-After running npm install, the node_modules folder will be created locally on your friend's machine.
+After running npm install, the node_modules folder will be created locally on your machine.

 # 3. Verify Installation:
-Your friend can check if the dependencies are properly installed by running the app:
+You can check if the dependencies are properly installed by running the app:
 ```
 npm start
 ```